The Coast to Coast: A guide to the walk

 When to go?

-UK Exploratory's Coast to Coast season runs from the start of April to the end of October.
+Alpine Exploratory's Coast to Coast season runs from the start of May until Mid September.
 We set this period to avoid the worst of the winter weather.
 For the warmest temperatures choose the high summer months of June, July and August.
 Earlier in the year, in the Spring, there can be spells of wonderfully warm and dry weather, but as this is the British Isles there are no guarantees.
-September and October bring quieter trails but shorter daylight hours and generally colder weather.
+September brings quieter trails but shorter daylight hours and generally colder weather.
 Blustery, cold showers or crisp, still days, these Autumn months can be good fun.

 Of the better-known trails in the UK, the Coast to Coast is perhaps the one with the biggest variety of accommodation.
 As with most routes, it's possible to stay in some smart small hotels and some superbly welcoming and comfortable guesthouses.
 However, where the Coast to Coast excels is in the quiet, rural, out-of-the-way corners of Northern England with accommodation to match.
 Sometimes eccentric, these places are thoroughly charming and can be the highlights of your journey.